avaneev/prvhash/README.md

 parallel PRNG structure demonstrated in the `prvhash42s.h` file, which also increases the security exponentially.

-Note that when initally, or at some point `lcg` value is zero, this PRNG initiates a self-starting sequence, due to discontinuity.
-It is mathematically obvious that in this case the function becomes completely irreverible:
+Note that when initally or at some point the `lcg` value is zero, this PRNG initiates a self-starting sequence, due to discontinuity.
+It is mathematically obvious that in this case the function becomes completely irreversible:
 `Seed /= lcg` is incalculable when `lcg` is equal to 0.
 With external entropy injections or when PRNG is used in the arrangement outlined above (XOR of two distant hash words), with many hash words in the system, the detection of